 - SI No. 293 of 1988 European Communities (Quality of Salmonid Waters) Regulations 1988 The Salmonid Regulations set water quality standards for salmonid waters, with identification of salmonid waters, water quality standards, and frequencies of sampling and methods of analysis and inspection. - Local Government (Water Pollution) Acts 1977-2007 These Acts are the main legislation for the prevention and control of water pollution.
-In terms of surface water, these Acts has been largely superseded by the 2009 regulations, however, current impact assessment and management must still be cognisant of the Acts. - SI No. 258 of 1998 Water Quality Standards for Phosphorus Regulations 1998 These regulations require water quality to be maintained or improved with reference to the biological quality river rating system assigned by the EPA.
+In terms of surface water, these Acts has been largely superseded by the 2009 regulations, however, current impact assessment and management must still be cognisant of the Acts. - SI No. 258 of 1998 Water Quality Standards for Phosphorus Regulations 1998

+These regulations require water quality to be maintained or improved with reference to the biological quality river rating system assigned by the EPA.
 These Regulations have been largely superseded by the 2009 regulations; however, current impact assessment and management must still be cognisant of the legislation.

 Groundwater can be defined as water that is stored in, or moves through, pores and cracks in sub-soils or bedrock.
-Aquifers are quaternary deposits or rocks that contain sufficient void spaces and which are permeable enough to allow water to flow through them in significant quantities.
+An aquifer is a body of bedrock and/or subsoil that has sufficient properties to allow for a significant flow of groundwater or the abstraction of significant quantities of groundwater.
 The potential of rock to store and transport water is governed by permeability of which there are two types, intergranular and fissure permeability.
 Intergranular permeability is found in sediments, sands, gravels and clays and fissure permeability is found in bedrock, where water moves through (and is stored in) cracks, fissures, planes and solution openings.

 In order to assess the environmental impacts of the proposed works on hydrogeology, consideration has been given to the following:

-- Nature of the underlying aquifer; - Aquifer vulnerability; Groundwater quality; - Classification and objectives in accordance with the WFD; and - Groundwater wells.
+- Nature of the underlying aquifer; - Aquifer vulnerability; Groundwater quality; - · Classification and objectives in accordance with the WFD; and - Groundwater wells.